Best Money Market Account Rates for 2020

 - Monthly service fee if you don’t transfer at least $25 a month or meet minimum balance requirement.

 Though they’re better known for student loans, Sallie Mae has an online bank offering high-yield savings options, including a money market account.
-Sallie Mae comes in as a close second to BBVA with a money market interest rate of 2.30% APY.
+Sallie Mae money market interest rate is 0.80% APY.
 Better yet, there are no minimum deposits or monthly fees with Sallie Mae, which also offers check writing and mobile check deposit.

-The major downside here compared to BBVA is that there are no ATM withdrawals, which can make your cash harder to access.
+The major downside here is that there are no ATM withdrawals, which can make your cash harder to access.

 - Competitive interest rate